KZOT: Later history

 In 2005, the entire Waitt Radio station group, including KYDZ, was transferred to NRG Media, also owned by Norman W. Waitt Jr.

 In June 2006, the station's format was flipped to Spanish classic hits, including a blend of Mexican and other Latin American music from the 1970s and 1980s, and given the on-air branding "La Bonita."

 On January 1, 2009, the station returned to the historic KOIL call sign as the format flipped to syndicated news/talk.
 As a news/talk station, notable syndicated programming on KOIL included Morning in America hosted by Bill Bennett, plus syndicated talk shows hosted by Neal Boortz, Clark Howard, Dennis Miller, Dave Ramsey, Rusty Humphries, Lars Larson, and Mike Gallagher.

-The station adopted a sports talk format and changed its call sign to KZOT on June 4, 2012; the KOIL call sign was returned to its location prior to 1993, on 1290 AM.
+In June 2012, the station flipped to sports as KZOT, The Zone 2 (with the KOIL call letters concurrently moving back to 1290).
+The station was positioned as a companion to KOZN The Zone, carrying CBS Sports Radio and syndicated programs such as The Dan Patrick Show, and airing Creighton Bluejays baseball, women's basketball, and women's volleyball, the Kansas City Royals, and the Omaha Storm Chasers—the Royals' Triple-A affiliate.

+On November 23, 2025, KZOT dropped its sports format and began stunting with Christmas music as Santa Baby 1180.
+At midnight on January 2, 2026, KZOT flipped to a soft rock format as Yacht rock 1180.
+The station is a spin-off of the yacht rock-centric weekend programming on sister station KOOO, with that station's "Captain" Crash Davis morning show moving to KZOT in the process.